darnrain/Lemon_Drop_Hi-Res/README.md

 latest release: v194.1<br>

 I recommend only using the latest version.
-I'm making enormous modifications to the operation of the QuadDAC.
-Lemon Drop Hi-Res is very much in the development stage.<br>
+I'm making enormous modifications to the operation of the QuadDAC.<br>

 “I have not failed.
 I've just found 10,000 ways that won't work.”<br>
 — Thomas Edison<br>